nursing students giving shots

 SCHOLARSHIPS

-Thanks to our generous donors, Carl Sandburg College Foundation is able to award over $100,000 each year in scholarship dollars to Sandburg students.
+Thanks to our generous donors, the Carl Sandburg College Foundation is able to award more than $100,000 each year in scholarship dollars to Sandburg students.
+High school, adult learners, and returning students — everyone is eligible to apply between October 1 and March 15 for the upcoming year.

 3. Display professionalism in the workplace and communicate effectively both verbally and in writing within a work environment.